 Cultural Resources and Archaeology on State Trust Lands

-We have a commitment — formalized in DNR policies and plans — to protect significant archeological sites and cultural resources on the more than 5 million acres of lands that we manage.
-We work with the Tribes throughout Washington state, as well as the public, to identify and protect these resources while carrying out management activities on the land.
+DNR has a commitment — formalized in DNR policies and plans — to protect significant archeological sites and cultural resources on the more than 5 million acres of lands that we manage.
+DNR works with the Tribes throughout Washington state, as well as the public, to identify and protect these resources while carrying out management activities on the land.

 Recognition and Protection